VITALSMARTS AUSTRALIA AND NEW ZEALAND – TERMS AND CONDITIONS OF PURCHASE

 4.2 The Company acknowledges and agrees that the Client will retain ownership of any Intellectual Property contained within any of the Client’s products, services, inventions, techniques, date, design and other information.

-4.3 The Client acknowledges that certain materials associated with The Power of Habit Training are the owned by Charles Duhigg who licensed this Intellectual Property to the Company.
+4.3 The Client acknowledges that certain materials associated with The Power of Habit Course are the owned by Charles Duhigg who licensed this Intellectual Property to the Company.

 4.5 During the Term, the Company agrees to indemnify the Client from any third party Intellectual Property infringement claims and liabilities (including reasonable legal fees) which may arise in relation to the Client’s authorised use of the Products.
 This indemnity does not apply to any infringement that is attributable to Intellectual Property which is provided by the Client and is unrelated to the Products.